MinkaiXu/ConfVAE-ICML21/README.md

 ### Install via Conda (Recommended)

-Follow the instructions [here](https://github.com/MinkaiXu/CGCF-ConfGen#install-via-conda-recommended).
-We adopt the same environment as another our previous repo.
+You can follow the instructions [here](https://github.com/MinkaiXu/CGCF-ConfGen#install-via-conda-recommended).
+We adopt an environment the same as our another previous project.

 ### Install Manually